20tab/UnrealEnginePython/docs/MemoryManagement.md

 from unreal_engine.classes import BlueprintFactory

 factory = BlueprintFactory()
+texture = ue.create_transient_texture(512, 512)
 # run GC
 ue.console_exec('obj gc')
-# this will raise an exception as the UObject mapped to factory has been destroyed by the GC run

 print(factory)
+# this will raise an exception as the UObject mapped to factory has been destroyed by the GC ru
+print(texture)
 ```

 By running this script you will end with something like this: